ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 AKUHOST-3.altibase-svc: REPLICAION AKU_REP_23 Start Success
 ~~~

-### 예시 4
+### aku -p end on the 4th Pod

 This is an output of `aku -p end` command on the 4th Pod (AKUHOST-3).
-4번째 파드와 이중화로 연결된 모든 파드에 이중화 중지 및 RESET 명령이 수행된 것을 볼 수 있다.
+You can see that the commands for stopping and resetting replication have been performed to all replication objects that are connected to 4th Pod.

 ~~~bash
 $ aku -p end